Coropuna: Regional

 The Andes stretch along the western coast of South America from Tierra del Fuego northwards to Venezuela, forming the longest mountain chain in the world.
 More regionally, the volcano is in the Cordillera Ampato, a mountain range which lies at an average of 100 km from the Pacific coastline, and contains nearly one hundred glaciers.

 Coropuna is in the Central Volcanic Zone of the Andes, which contains 44 stratovolcanoes – including many of the world's highest – and several glaciated volcanoes.
 Besides Coropuna, some of the latter are Sara Sara, Solimana, Mismi, Ampato, Hualca Hualca, Sabancaya, Chachani, Misti, Ubinas, Huaynaputina, Tutupaca, Yucamane and Casiri.
 Also found nearby are Neogene-age calderas.
 Sixteen volcanoes in Peru are active or potentially active.

 There is no habitation on Coropuna above 5200 m, but numerous villages dot the lower slopes.
 Agriculture and animal husbandry are the most common economic activities; there are copper and gold mines as well.
 The city of Arequipa lies 150 km to the southeast.

 Local

 General outline

 Seen from above, Coropuna has a pear-shaped outline and is a 20 km east–west ridge that features four summits that are separated by broad saddles.
 In addition, there is another summit north of the east–west trend.
-A 5558 m high subsidiary peak named Cerro Cuncaicha lies east of Coropuna; it is a stratovolcano.
+A 5558 m high subsidiary peak named Cerro Cuncaicha lies east of Coropuna; it is an extinct stratovolcano.
 Coropuna covers a surface area of 240 km2 and its various main summits rise about 3 km above the surrounding plateau.